Henry-Jnr/alx-system_engineering-devops/0x01-shell_permissions/README.md

 11-directories_permissions - This script adds execute permission to all subdirectiories of the current directory for the owner, the group and all other users
-12-directory_permissions - This script creates a directory called 'my_dir'with permissions 751 in the working directory 13-change_group - This script changes the group owner to school for the file 'hello'
+12-directory_permissions - This script creates a directory called 'my_dir'with permissions 751 in the working directory 13-change_group - This script changes the group owner to school for the file 'hello' 100-change_owner_and_group - This script changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.
+101-symbolic_link_permissions - This script changes the owner and the group owner of _hello to vincent and staff respectively.
+102-if_only - This script changes the owner of the file hello to betty only if it is owned by the user guillaume.
+103-Star_Wars - This script plays the StarWars IV episode in the terminal.